-Description: The Florida Building Code Enforcement Fund is used to account for revenues and expenses related to the
+Description: The Florida Building Code Enforcement Fund is used to account for revenues and expenses related to the enforcement of the Florida Building Code as defined in Florida Statute § 553.80.
+This fund was established October

 1, 2006 pursuant to changes in state law requirements.